Workshops

 • How can you tailor treatment of clients based on their unique attachment style?

-This workshop has been approved for 5 Core CEUs by the LPCA of Georgia and the GSCSW.
+CEUs: This workshop has been approved for 5 Core CEUs for LPCs and MSWs.